Translate.Video

 • AI voice cloning from 50 seconds audio

-• Automated transcript and closed captions
+• Automated transcripts and closed captions

-• Video dubbing with human-like AI voice
+• Video dubbing with human-like AI voices

-• Lip sync dubbing (paid plans)
+• Lip-sync dubbing (paid plans)

 • Built-in video editor with timeline